rian39/lists/log.md

 ## Thu 24 Nov 16:24:08 GMT 2016

 - doing prep for socl940 session: 2 things came up.
 Striphas and Hallinan's Netflix prize article is on recommendation systems.
-TODO: include their comments on culture there; also suggests need to do a better lit search TODO
+DONE: include their comments on culture there; also suggests need to do a better lit search DONE

 ## Wed 01 Feb 2017 10:24:50 GMT
 - new branch 'bdas'; starting work on journal submission; have manuscript from siegen
-- TODO: add reference to morris
+- DONE: add reference to morris
 - DONE: read manuscript again looking for ensemble focus
-- TODO: read the notes above
+- DONE: read the notes above
 - DONE: read the notes in blue notebook
 - trying to calculate how many hours I need to revise the manuscript -- see blue_aug2016 notebook 152-153
 - starting reading the siegen manuscript and writing a few notes on it.